The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 2. Meet Standard CPL Eligibility Requirements

-• When reapplying, you must follow the same process as a new applicant, including submitting fingerprints, undergoing a background check, and ensuring all firearm safety certifications are up to date.
+• When reapplying, you must follow the same steps as a new applicant, including submitting fingerprints, undergoing a background check, and ensuring all firearm safety certifications are current, as outlined in the Michigan concealed pistol license requirements.

 3. Prepare for Additional Scrutiny

-• Your previous conviction(s) will appear during the background check, so expect some delays as authorities review your eligibility.
-However, first or second convictions cannot legally disqualify you from regaining your CPL as long as all conditions are met.
+• Your previous conviction(s) will appear during the background check, so expect possible delays as authorities assess your eligibility.
+However, first or second convictions cannot legally prevent you from pursuing Michigan CPL reinstatement as long as all legal conditions are satisfied.

 Applying for a CPL with a Prior OWI Conviction

-Whether you’ve never held a CPL or wish to apply for one after a prior OWI, the same waiting periods apply.
+Whether you’ve never held a Concealed Pistol License (CPL) or wish to apply for one after a prior OWI, the same waiting periods apply.

 First and Second Offenses